 Everybody’s favourite condiment is made of different ingredients, and its high acidity content can wreak havoc on your expensive carpet.
 A quick cleaning solution would be using handy wipes or baby wipes to clean the ketchup stain.
 Then, blot dry the area with water and dry immediately with paper towels.

 Most people are not aware of how hazardous alcohol can be to the health and well-being of their carpets.
 When an alcoholic beverage spills on your carpet, blot the area dry right away with paper towels or an absorbent clean cloth.

 Then spray the area with a solution made of ¼ teaspoon of non-bleach detergent and 32 ounces of water.
 If non-bleach is not available, you can substitute vinegar.

 5. Vomit stains

-So the guys who spilled the alcoholic beverage appeared to have been drinking more than they can handle.
+So, the guys who spilled the alcoholic beverage appeared to have been drinking more than they could handle.
 Someone has the smart idea to have a contest on who can eat the most mashed potatoes and ham.
 The end result will not be pretty.